North Kivu: Escalation of violence against ethnic groups

-In November 2002, RCD-Goma launched an assault on Bushimoo village in the Bashali-Mokoto groupement, killing an unverified number of people from the Hunde ethnic group.
+In November 2002, RCD-Goma launched an assault on Bushimoo village in the Bashali-Mokoto groupement, and killed an unverified number of people from the Hunde ethnic group.
 During the same period, Mayi-Mayi forces under Hunde's leadership retaliated by torching multiple Nyanga villages in the same region, resulting in further casualties and displacement.
 The cycle of violence intensified in January 2003, as RCD-Goma forces conducted coordinated attacks on the villages of Bushimoo, Kauli, and Binyungunyungu.
-Over three days (January 21–23), RCD-Goma troops indiscriminately killed civilians, set villages ablaze, and committed acts of sexual violence.
-A particularly egregious attack occurred on January 22 when approximately 15 civilians were executed on a bridge over the Osso River.
-On February 25, 2003, RCD-Goma forces orchestrated a massacre in Bushimoo and Kailenge, killing at least 44 civilians.
-The attack was deceitfully executed under the guise of a community meeting meant to introduce a new village leader—an ex-Mayi-Mayi who had defected to RCD-Goma.
-The atrocities extended into the Walikale region.
-In April 2003, RCD-Goma forces killed five civilians and tortured two women near Kabusa, approximately ten kilometers from Walikale.
+Over three days (21–23 January), RCD-Goma troops indiscriminately killed civilians, set villages ablaze, and committed acts of sexual violence.
+A particularly egregious attack occurred on 22 January when approximately 15 civilians were executed on a bridge over the Osso River.
+On 25 February 2003, RCD-Goma forces orchestrated a massacre in Bushimoo and Kailenge, killing at least 44 civilians.
+The attack was deceitfully executed under the guise of a community meeting meant to introduce a new village leader, an ex-Mayi-Mayi who had defected to RCD-Goma.
+The atrocities extended into Walikale Territory, and in April 2003, RCD-Goma forces killed five civilians and tortured two women near Kabusa, approximately ten kilometers from Walikale Territory.
 In June 2003, seven inhabitants of Lukweti were executed with bayonets, and their village was systematically looted.

 The indigenous Twa communities in North Kivu suffered disproportionately during this period.
-Accused of collaborating with various armed factions, the Twa people were subjected to repeated attacks by both RCD-Goma soldiers and FDLR.
+Accused of collaborating with various armed factions, the Twa people were subjected to repeated attacks by RCD-Goma soldiers and FDLR.
 Crimes against the Twa people included rape, arbitrary detention, and other inhumane acts rooted in both ethnic prejudice and superstitious beliefs.
 In March 2003, RCD-Goma forces gang-raped numerous Twa women in Mubambiro, near the Virunga National Park, an atrocity echoed in September 2003 in the nearby village of Mudja.
 Both incidents were marked by degrading treatment and indiscriminate abuse.